 Should Presidents Have to Pay for Their Family's Security?

 However, never in the history of the American presidency has the commander-in-chief been a former international business mogul.
 And never has a multibillion-dollar global brand been so closely tied to the American president.

 Brendan Fischer is an attorney with the Campaign Legal Center and an expert of government transparency and ethics.
 He believes that the Trump family shouldn't use public funds to help earn profits for a private business.

 "You want the president's kids to be safe," says Fischer, "but there are legitimate questions about how much taxpayers should be paying so the Trump family can travel around the world and advance their own personal financial interests.

 There's also the mixed message sent when Donald Jr. and Eric Trump travel to make international business deals flanked by serious-looking dudes with earpieces and lapel pins.

 "It could appear as though the trip is somehow sanctioned by the U.S. government or that the kids are there acting as emissaries of the president," says Fischer.
 "The fact that the Secret Service is present and providing security detail further contributes to the appearance that the Trump Organization is intertwined with the presidency of the United States."

-The overall cost of Secret Service protection for the Trump family is likely to be millions more than it was for Obama's family over four years, since in addition to the sons' trips abroad, Trump spends almost every weekend in Palm Beach, and Melania Trump is living full time in New York City, at least for the rest of their son Barron's school year.
-Some think that Donald Jr. and Eric Trump should pay for their own security detail, both to lessen the financial burden to U.S. taxpayers and also to signal a deeper commitment to separating business from politics.
-It might be good practice, but legally it doesn't have to happen.
+By the time Trump leaves office on Jan.
+20, 2021, the overall cost of Secret Service protection for the Trump family is likely to have been millions more than it was for Obama's family over four years, since in addition to the sons' trips abroad, Trump spent almost every weekend in Palm Beach, Florida at his estate Mar-a-Lago.
+Some think that Donald Jr. and Eric Trump should have been made to pay for their own security detail, both to lessen the financial burden to U.S. taxpayers and also to signal a deeper commitment to separating business from politics.
+It might have been a good idea, but legally it didn't have to happen.